 About Linda Watson

 I'm a food evangelist: convinced we can make the world a better place by voting with our forks.
 I started the Cook for Good project after becoming obsessed with the national Food Stamp Challenge: living on a dollar a meal per person for a week.
-My three-week experiment became a lifestyle, this website CookforGood.com, the book Wildly Affordable Organic, and now the Wildly Good Cook videos and teachers' training program.
-My story took a romantic turn recently when I wrote the spoof Fifty Weeks of Green: Romance & Recipes.
+My three-week experiment became a lifestyle, this website CookforGood.com, the book Wildly Affordable Organic, and now the Wildly Good Cook videos.
+My story took a romantic turn when I wrote the parody Fifty Weeks of Green: Romance & Recipes.
 I teach cooking classes and give talks on thrift, sustainability, and creating your dream life across the country.

 I live with my husband Bruce live in Raleigh, North Carolina.
-We're both avid hikers, so I'm is especially glad that WAO was named a Sierra Club Green Home Editors' Choice for 2012.
-At home, I'm slowly converting our yard to an edible forest garden, with hazelnuts, kiwis, and more, as well as annual vegetables and plenty of oddly gorgeous plants (and lots of ivy!).
+We're slowly converting our yard to an edible forest garden, with hazelnuts, bush cherries, and a tea hedge mingling with annual vegetables and odd perennials.